Edge Developer Platform

 2.2.1 Change A records or ALIAS records to CNAME records.

-2.2.2 point CNAME record to the domain provided by Pages.
+2.2.2 Point CNAME record to the domain provided by Pages.

-3. Verify DNS settings:
+3. Verify DNS setting:

 3.1 Use dig or online DNS query tools to confirm that DNS changes have taken effect.